 Emotional Support Animals (ESAs) – Students and others who reside in University Housing (WSU Residence Halls and WSU apartments) may request an accommodation to allow an ESA.
-The WSU Access Center and the Department of Housing and Residence Life have developed a process to request this type of accommodation.
-Access Center and Residence Life ESA Procedures and Forms
+The WSU Access Center and Housing and Residence Life have developed a process to request this type of accommodation.
+Visit the Access Center and Housing ESA and Service Animal Procedures page for more information.

 Service Animal Exclusion Areas – Some areas of university facilities may be designated as off limits to service animals.
 Determinations about Service Animal Exclusion Areas are made after careful consideration of whether or not the presence of service animals would constitute either, a direct threat to safety, or a fundamental alteration of a program.